 The tumour began like a small growth on the right leg several months ago, only to swell into a bigger growth.

 Prof Nangole Khainga, a consultant plastic surgeon specialist, says the condition can be treated.
-Apart from disfigurement, and heavy weight, the condition interferes with blood vessels that can grow bigger and even bust, causing bleeding, he says.
+Apart from disfigurement, and heavy weight, the condition interferes with blood vessels that can grow bigger and even burst, causing bleeding, he says.
 And if it emerges on the face, it can obstruct the eye.

 “The biggest problem with the disease is the disfigurement.
 It makes inpatients hardly able to walk, because of excess weight.
-Patients should undergo operation, to avoid bleeding,” said the specialist.
+Patients should undergo an operation, to avoid bleeding,” said the specialist.

-In Kwamboka’s case, a well-wisher raised Sh500,000 for her surgery, and would not be down in the dumps by now had the ministry of Health not cancelled elective surgeries because of the coronavirus pandemic.
+In Kwamboka’s case, a well-wisher raised Sh500,000 for her surgery, and she would not be down in the dumps by now had the ministry of Health not cancelled elective surgeries because of the coronavirus pandemic.